Larry-Huang/_notes/about.md

 permalink: /about/
 ---

-This Page is for noting something I occurred included IT, traveling and something I feel interested.
+>This Page is for noting something I occurred included IT, traveling and something I feel interested.

-### about me
+## about me
-- Jerry Huang
+>- Jerry Huang
-- Chinese Name:黃建智
+>- Chinese Name:黃建智
-- IT engineer
+>- IT engineer
--

-### specialize:
+## specialize:
-- .NET
+>- .NET
-- Python
+>- Python
-- Javascript
+>- Javascript
-- WEB Stack
+>- WEB Stack
-- IOT
+>- IOT